-Key Ingredients for Joint Support: Holistic Select’s Natural Large and Giant Breed formula dog food includes glucosamine, omega fatty acids, and chondroitin to support joints, and does not include wheat, to reduce inflammation.
+Key Ingredients for Joint Support: Holistic Select’s Natural Large and Giant Breed formula dog food includes glucosamine, omega fatty acids, and chondroitin to support healthy hips and joints, and does not include wheat, to reduce inflammation.

 Description: This lamb meal and rice joint support dry dog food contains quality protein from lamb, as well as probiotics and superfoods for optimum health.

-Key Ingredients for Joint Mobility: This pet food does not contain any corn, wheat, or soy and contains glucosamine and omega 3s to reduce inflammation and increase mobility.
+Key Ingredients for Joint Mobility: Diamond Naturals dog food does not contain any corn, wheat, or soy and contains glucosamine and omega 3s to reduce inflammation and increase mobility.

 Description: This inflammation support recipe was created with senior dogs in mind.
 Because a significant concern among senior dog owners is arthritis and hip dysplasia, this targeted formula is made to address these concerns.
 It also contains lots of quality meat ingredients.

-Key Ingredients for Joint Care: No corn, wheat, or soy are included in this dog food, omega 3s and other joint care ingredients abundant.
+Key Ingredients for Joint Care: No corn, wheat, or soy are included in this Wellness Complete Senior dog food, omega 3s and other joint care ingredients abundant.
 It also contains lots of high-quality antioxidants to give your older pup a healthy boost.

 Although certain nutrients, such as glucosamine and chondroitin, have been proven to improve mobility and joint health, science also points to other methods to keep your pup’s joints healthy.

 One study that looked at over 15,000 dogs of four breeds found that the dog’s weight was a significant risk factor for developing hip dysplasia.

 As this study illustrates, one of the best ways to prevent mobility issues is to keep your dog at his optimum weight.